 Software information is a key component of License Optimizer.
 You can either import Software information into License Optimizer or add it manually.
-For information on how to import software data, see Data Import.
+For information on how to import software data, see Importing data.

 To view software records: